Hong Kong police enter ransacked campus after protest siege

 University staff said they were only able to find a single protester on campus and reporters there struggled to see any major presence in the last 48 hours.
 Late Wednesday, a lone masked man spoke to journalists inside the campus and said that some 20 protesters remained.

-The university now faces a mammoth clean-up operation.
-Swathes of the red-brick campus resemble an abandoned battleground covered in debris, barricades and the shattered bottles of Molotov cocktails.

-A foul odour from rotting food in a canteen and overflowing garbage bins permeated parts of the campus.
-A Starbucks on site has been trashed, its windows broken and counters daubed with graffiti.
+A foul odor from rotting food in a canteen and overflowing garbage bins permeated parts of the campus.
+A Starbucks on-site has been trashed, its windows broken and counters daubed with graffiti.

 On Wednesday, university leaders called for the police to end their siege and for the government to help with the disposal of dangerous materials.
 Hong Kongers have protested in huge numbers over the last six months, fuelled by years of growing fears that authoritarian China is stamping out the city's liberties.

-Violence spiralled as Beijing and local leaders refused major concessions and the police were used to break up rallies on a daily basis.
+Violence spiraled as Beijing and local leaders refused major concessions and the police were used to break up rallies on a daily basis.
 Arrests have skyrocketed in recent weeks.

-On Wednesday, security minister John Lee told lawmakers that some 5,800 people have been arrested since the protests first began in early June, with 923 charged so far.
-In October, 1,189 people were arrested.
-But that figure has more than doubled to 2,619 up to November 21 at the height of the university siege.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)